-If a student fails to achieve satisfactory academic progress while on "Financial Aid Warning" status, he/she will not be eligible for financial aid until all requirements for satisfactory academic progress have been achieved.
-A student may reestablish eligibility to receive assistance under the Title IV, HEA programs by coming into compliance with the rule that all courses, systems, modules, or rotations are passed.
-See Section 4.1.5, Remediation.
-See Section 5.2.16, Satisfactory Academic Progress Standard for Financial Aid Recipients.
+If a student fails to achieve satisfactory academic progress while on "Financial Aid Warning" status, they will not be eligible for financial aid until all requirements for satisfactory academic progress have been achieved.
+A student may reestablish eligibility to receive assistance under the Title IV, HEA programs by coming into compliance with the rule that all courses are passed.